This post contains affiliate links, to find out more information, please read my affiliate disclosure

 Eskute Voyager electric bike test ride

-At the time of writing I’ve ridden the Eskute for less than 10 miles and so far so good.
+At the time of writing I’ve ridden the Eskute for around 25 miles, 5 of which was off-road and I’m very impressed with the performance so far.
 In level 1 the Bafang motor produces a useful amount of assist which will be more than adequate for riding on the flat at slower speeds.
 In level 3 it really comes alive and makes pedalling virtually effortless on the flat and much easier on 8-10% climbs.

 Electric Mountain Bike or Hybrid?